MohamedMardhi/integration/README.md

 # integration

-to run this project you nedd to install gulp
+to run this project you need to install gulp

 `
 npm i -g gulp